exercism/javascript/concepts/regular-expressions/about.md

 ### Test

+The [test()][mdn-regex-test]] method executes a search for a match between a regular expression and a specified string.
+Returns true or false.

 ```javascript
 const str = 'It is difficult to test if you have a virus';
 const result = /virus$/.test(str);